 Inclusion is the practice of including everyone regardless of Racial and ethnic diversity.
-Gender diversity includes everyone irrespective of race, gender, age, religion, sexual orientation, and disability into the workplace.
+Gender diversity includes everyone irrespective of race, gender, age, religion, sexual orientation, and disability into the diverse workplace.
 It means that no matter who you are, you should find a place where you fit in at your company.

 Inclusion and diversity are very similar because they mean that no one misses any opportunity.
 They constitute what we call Inclusion diversity which focuses on creating environments where people can succeed.
 However, how do they differ?
 Let’s take a look.

 1. Inclusive Means All Different Types of People

 Inclusion is much broader than diversity because it includes different types of people within the same space.
 For example, when you say inclusive, you are referring to having transgender or someone who identifies as LGBTQIA+.

 On the other hand, diversity focuses on the differences between groups.
 If you want to have diverse employees, you must look at race, ethnicity, sex, age, religion, sexuality, disability, and other such factors to implement diversity in true senses to build a diverse workforce.

 When you talk about inclusion, you don’t need to respect anyone.
 It doesn’t matter what type of person you are; if you feel like you belong, then you do.
 However, diversity requires respect.
 The way that you treat others determines how they will respond to you.
 You need to respect your employees to have a respectful working environment.